Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains the tool is used by the autonomous evolve reviewer daemon and manually, and clearly differentiates when to use 'promote' (still relevant and worth doing) versus 'dismiss' (duplicate, superseded, stale).
-It also gives guidance for the 'reason' parameter.
-However, it does not explicitly mention when not to use the tool or provide alternatives.
+The description specifies that the tool is used by the autonomous evolve reviewer daemon and available manually.
+It clarifies when to use 'promote' versus 'dismiss' and the role of the 'reason' field.
+However, it does not explicitly state when not to use this tool or provide direct alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.